How to Say "If the horse goes to the magic forest, the horse can find the way" in Korean | -(으)면 Grammar

 Why This Korean Expression Sounds Natural

-English depends on voice tone for warmth.
-Korean bakes warmth into the sentence, so "If the horse goes to the magic forest, the horse can find the way" sounds like a friendly whisper.
+English relies on tone of voice to sound warm.
+Korean encodes that warmth grammatically, so "If the horse goes to the magic forest, the horse can find the way" automatically sounds considerate when expressed in Korean.

 Cultural Insight